Launching Bauplan MCP Server: the First Step towards the Agentic Lakehouse

 What does Bauplan replace in my AWS data stack?

-How do you keep my data secure?
+How do you keep my data secured?

-What does Git for data mean?
+What does Git-for-Data mean?